suchareq3/dynamic-overlay-swapper/README.md

 If necessary, you can log into the PocketBase admin panel at `http://localhost:8090` using these admin credentials:
 - Admin email: `adminadmin@gmail.com`
 - Admin password: `adminadmin`

+### Limitations

+- Overlays must be uploaded to the database before you can use them
+- Only .png and .gif images are supported
+- 1920x1080 images work best - there's no way to position images (unless you create a React Component overlay)
+- Only 1 overlay can be active at a time

 ### Frameworks & libraries used